foo123/Unicache/readme.md

 * [Notes](#notes)

-###How to Use
+### How to Use

-This is a caching framework for applications that is universal and agnostic and total.
+This is a caching framework for applications that is agnostic and total.

 This means that one can use it easily in her web applications that use any given framework or not use any framework at all.